 "The one disconnect I see when people get their free credit scores is that maybe they pat themselves on the back, or they groan, but they don't do anything," Detweiler says.
 "You want to focus on 'What can I do about it?' and 'What can I do with it?'"

 Suggestions to raise your credit score might include raising monthly payments.
 Your graded sections will point out negative strikes on your credit record, and you can potentially erase these items through disputes filed with the three credit bureaus: TransUnion, Equifax, and Experian.
+A personal finance podcast may be able to offer more tips for bumping up your credit score.

 "You Get Better Credit, You Get Better Deals"